calebTree/list-duplicate-files/README.md

 # find-duplicates.bat
-A batch script that finds duplicate files using SHA1 comparison in the current working directory and subdirectories.
+## Reports duplicate files in a working directory and subdirectories using SHA1 comparison.

-Caution use in root directory will simply take a long time to hash all files.
+### Example output to desktop named \"n_duplicates.txt\" (where n is the number of duplicates found):

-## Example output (on desktop):
+Does provide actual fully qualified path i.e. rather than [C:\\...] for example.

 > 4 duplicates found in "[C:\\...]\test_dir".
 >
 > Duplicate file SHA1: 1ce7f9817298fd474e77ef41ad28472a8455056a